 ‘Insurmountable circumstances’ here will mean you cannot continue your family life with your spouse (partner) outside of the UK.

-It is important to note that this standard is quite high and difficult to meet.
+It is important to note that this standard is rather high and difficult to satisfy.

-If either of the two exceptions applies, you will be eligible to apply for Indefinite Leave to Remain (ILR) in the UK after a period of 10 years rather the standard 5 year qualifying period. .
+If either of the two exceptions applies, you will be eligible to apply for Indefinite Leave to Remain (ILR) in the UK after 10 years rather than the standard 5-year qualifying period.

 The paragraph EX.1. exception explained above does not apply to applications submitted outside of the UK.

-The spouse (partner) visa accommodation requirement for both Out-of-Country and In-country applications can be found at E-ECP.3.4. and E-LTRP.3.4. of Appendix FM.
+The spouse visa adequate accommodation requirement for both Out-of-Country and In-country applications can be found at E-ECP.3.4. and E-LTRP.3.4. of Appendix FM.